-Once you've found a job, you'll want to do everything possible to be successful in the workplace.
+Once you've found a job, you'll want to do everything possible to be successful at it.
 While a number of factors can affect whether you'll be successful, you can increase your chances by following these basic steps.

 Watch the video below to learn some tips for pursuing job success.